-When you calculate your cost of investment, it’s important to include every expense that went into creating and syndicating your content.
-Generally, this includes direct expenses, such as freelance writers and paid advertisements, as well as indirect or overhead costs.
-Overhead costs are the ongoing costs you pay to successfully run your business.
-This can include things like office rental fees, equipment purchases, and benefits you provide to your employees.
-Depending on the costs you’re calculating, it’s possible that you might have to add an overhead rate to your direct expenses.
+When you calculate your cost of investment, include every expense that goes into creating and distributing your content.
+Expenses can include freelance writers, paid ad strategies, and overhead costs.
+But depending on the costs you’re calculating, it’s possible that you might have to add an overhead rate to your direct expenses.

 The formula for return on investment is: ROI = (Return – Investment) / Investment x 100

 Use your revenue as the return, and your costs for the investment.
 Once the calculation is complete, you multiply by 100 to convert the calculation into a percentage.
 For example, say you made $10,000 in sales since the start of your content marketing campaign, and you know the investment cost $2000 in total.
 Your calculation would look like this:

 ROI = (10,000 – 2000) / 2000 x 100